flood-io/element/packages/element/docs/examples/examples_test_data.md

 ])
 ```

-And to use the data in your steps:
+You may then use the data in your steps:

 ```typescript
 step('Step 1', async (browser: Browser, row: any) => {